vandersonmota/fcreplay/README.md

 # Requirements
 ## Database
-Fcreplay uses sqlalchemy and has been tested with postgres and is used store any replay metadata
+Fcreplay uses sqlalchemy and has been tested with postgres and is used store any replay metadata Docker and docker-compose is required to run the application

 ## Optional: Google cloud
-Fcreplay is designed to run on google cloud
+Fcreplay has some scheduled jobs for checking the status of encoded videos.
+To be migrated to docker at some point

 ### A few more notes:
 To trigger recording the file `started.inf` is checked.
 If the file exists then pyautogui is used to start recording the avi file(s)